Santa Rosa County Library System

 E. Wireless Network Access

-- Santa Rosa County residents with non-blocked library cards may use library public computers for one session each day.
+- Santa Rosa County residents with non-blocked library cards may use library public computers for two sessions each day.

 - Computer sessions are one hour in length.